emihleChallotteBooi/emihleChallotteBooi/README.md

-👋 Hi, I’m @emihleChallotteBooi
+👋 Hi, I’m Challotte

-👀 I’m fascinated by machine learning, as I've always been intrigued by what will distinguish humans from AI in the near future.
+I’m fascinated by machine learning.
+I'm very much intrigued by what will distinguish humans from AI in the near future.

-🌱 I’m currently learning Computer Science at Wits University (Second Year) and how to enjoy life to the fullest!
-💞️ I’m looking to collaborate on exciting tech projects and coding challenges.
+this is my Third year of advancing technological expertise in the field of Computer Science at Wits University 💞️ I’m looking to collaborate on exciting tech projects and coding challenges.

-📫 How to reach me:
+How to reach me:
-my contacts : 0656931087
-my IG handle: @emihlebooi01
 email       : bemihle9@gmail.com

-😄 Pronouns: She/Her
+linkedin    : Emihle Booi
+IG          : emihlebooi01

 ⚡ Fun fact: I love exploring new ways to balance coding with living life to the max

 <!---